rileste-r/Deploy_Globally_Available_Application/Module 02 - Provision Web Apps and deploy applications/README.md

-# Module 02 - Provisioning App service plan / Web App and deploy applications
+# Module 02 - Provision Web Apps and deploy applications

 In this module, you will create App Service plan and Web App, that will host your application.